fruessli/KalmanNet_TSP/README.md

 b_matrix is a matrix of bernoulli drawn 1s and 0s, where a entry is 1 with prob p_outlier.
 On default p_outlier = 0.

 What is T?
-Trajectory of what?
+Trajectory of what?\
+Eg, in Lorentz-Attractor it is the trajectory of it.

 GenerateSequence:\
 rsample: Takes random sample.